 And sometimes, there are state laws that conflict with federal laws.
 When this happens, it is important to ask your surety which one you should follow and whether the Supremacy Clause be applied to it or not?

 Onerous conditions are those conditions that may prove to be too difficult for the principal to perform or complete.
 These conditions increase the risk of a bond.
 These conditions may be mandated by a statute, ordinance, regulation, or a private contract.

 An underwriter will carefully identify and study these conditions.
 Some of these are as follows:

-- The Bond’s Penalty Amount
+- Bond’s Penalty Amount

 Commonly referred to as the Penal Sum of the Bond.
 If the obligee (beneficiary of the bond) asks a higher bond penalty amount, the surety will perceive this to be a reflection of the exposure of the principal to an aggregate liability.
 The obligee is probably concerned that the principal will not be able to perform the obligations, hence the high penalty amount.

 However, there are some penal sums that are high because of previous problems that occurred in a specific industry.
-Because of this, new regulations have been made which includes an increase in the bond amount.
+Because of this, new regulations have been made which include an increase in the bond amount.